hcraveiro/Home-Assistant-FusionSolar-App/README.md

 During the day, the forecast combines:

-- the real production already measured today;
+- the real production already measured today
-- the remaining forecasted production based on the historical pattern.
+- the remaining forecasted production based on the historical pattern

 In simplified terms: